weongyo/varnish-perf/README.md

 * -p param=value

   Sets the parameters used to control varnishperf's behaviours.
-Folleing parameters are supported:
+Following parameters are supported:

   * connect_timeout=N

-    * Default connection timeout for backend connections.
+    Default connection timeout for backend connections.
     We only try to connect to the backend for this many seconds before giving up.

     Default value is 3 seconds.

   * diag_bitmap=N